।। ॐ धन्वन्तरये नम: ।।

 This innovative programme is targeted at junior Ayurvedic practitioners, researchers and students of Ayurveda.

-Prof. Nagendra Pavana, Assistant Professor at Chinmaya Vishwavidyaapeeth, has studied Pāninīya vyākaraṇa in a traditional gurukula since childhood.
+Prof. Nagendra Pavana, Assistant Professor at Chinmaya Vishwavidyapeeth, has studied Pāninīya vyākaraṇa in traditional gurukula system since childhood.
 He has studied both prācīna and navya systems with renowned scholars, and has exposure to Alaṇkāra śāstra and Nyāya śastra.
 He has taught śāstra for 11 years.
 He has worked with Vyoma Linguistic Labs for developing e-learning tools in Samskrit.

 The primary objective of the course is to equip the participants with necessary skills so that they can go through the ayurvedic texts in original, develop a better understanding and thereby make useful interpretations.
 Specific objectives are listed below:

 - Develop rudimentary grammatical foundations required for Ayurveda literature

 - Develop proficiency in deconstructing compound words and joint words in Ayurvedic texts to help in correct understanding of the constructs

 - Help understand the etymology of technical words in Ayurveda

 - Introduce the fundamentals pertaining selected verses of Amarakosa

 A basic introduction to Sanskrit and familiarity with Devanagari script are the only pre-requisites for the course.
 Students of Ayurveda and those who are going to pursue Ayurveda, practitioners of Ayurveda and those who have interest in both Ayurveda & Sanskrit will benefit greatly from this course.

 - Sanskrit Grammar – Sandhi, Samāsa, Kāraka, Kṛdanta, Taddhita, Shabda, Dhātu.
 (These will be discussed using specific examples from Ayurvedic texts)